rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 If you, then, will worship me, it will all be yours. ^0407

-And Jesus answered him, It is written, You shall worship the Lord your God, and him only shall you serve. ^0408
+And Jesus answered him, It is written, 'You shall worship the Lord your God, and him only shall you serve.' ^0408

 And he took him to Jerusalem and set him on the pinnacle of the temple and said to him, If you are the Son of God, throw yourself down from here, ^0409

-for it is written, He will command his angels concerning you, to guard you, ^0410
+for it is written, 'He will command his angels concerning you, to guard you,' ^0410

-and On their hands they will bear you up, lest you strike your foot against a stone. ^0411
+and 'On their hands they will bear you up, lest you strike your foot against a stone.' ^0411

-And Jesus answered him, It is said, You shall not put the Lord your God to the test. ^0412
+And Jesus answered him, It is said, 'You shall not put the Lord your God to the test.' ^0412

 And when the devil had ended every temptation, he departed from him until an opportune time. ^0413